DataDog/hiring-engineers/answers.md

 >     Configure the Agent to connect to the PostgreSQL server
 >     Edit conf.d/postgres.yaml
 >
-> After looking in the `datadog-agent/conf.d` directory and found no file by that name to edit, I looked in the` postgres.d` directory and found the `conf.yaml.example `.
+> I looked in the `datadog-agent/conf.d` directory but did not find a file by that name to edit, so I looked in the` postgres.d` directory and found the `conf.yaml.example `.
 After editing the file, I saved it and restarted the Agent and it *did not connect* to Postgres.
 >
-> Looking at the instructions, I realized that the file I was supposed to edit was supposed to be the conf.d directory and not buried further down so I created the file and added the configurations to the `conf.d` directory.
+> Looking at the instructions, I realized the file I was supposed to edit was supposed to be the conf.d directory and not buried further down.
+As such, I created the file and added the configurations to the `conf.d` directory.
 >
 > ![postgre yaml](https://res.cloudinary.com/themostcommon/image/upload/v1535542971/Screen%20Shots/SS_postgres_yaml.png)
 >